willwv/posterr-api/Readme/README.md

 # Tests

-This project has unit tests whose objective is to validate the business rules (implemented in the query handlers and command handlers) and validations carried out in the controller, so it does not make sense to implement tests for some layers, such as the infrastructure layer where the best option is an integration test.
+This project has unit tests whose objective is to validate the business rules (implemented in the query handlers and command handlers - Application layer) and validations carried out in the controller (WebApi layer), so it does not make sense to implement tests for some layers, such as the infrastructure layer where the best option is an integration test.

 ![Unit Test Report](./Images/UnitTestsReport.png)

+## How to generate Test Repost

+In Visual Studio: Tools > Nuget Package Manager > Package Manager Console, select "Tests" project and execute ```dotnet test --collect "Xplat Code Coverage"```, after that go to the directory where the report was saved (normally WebApi/Tests/TestResults/{GUID}/coverage.cobertura.xml) and run ```reportgenerator "-reports:.\coverage.cobertura.xml" "-targetdir:coveragereport" -reporttypes:Html```, it will create a new folder named "coveragereport" containing the report in html format (file: index.html).

 # Critique